 - NOTE: Per Section 8.81.62 of the University Manual, courses not taught for two successive calendar years and not scheduled to be taught for the third year will be deleted from the public list of curricular offerings (Official University Catalog).

-The Curricular Affairs Committee reviews undergraduate curriculum matters, including proposals for courses at the 100-, 200-, 300-, and 400-levels.
-The Graduate Council processes graduate curriculum matters, including proposals for courses at the 400-, 500-, 600-, and 900-levels.
+The Curriculum and Standards Committee reviews undergraduate curriculum matters, including proposals for courses at the 100-, 200-, 300-, and 400-levels.
+The Graduate Council processes graduate curriculum matters, including proposals for courses at the 400- (for graduate credit), 500-, 600-, and 900-levels.
 If a proposal for a 400-level course indicates that it is to be offered for graduate credit as well as undergraduate credit, it is processed by both committees.
 These review committees, which meet monthly, submit approved proposals to the Faculty Senate for action (approval at a Faculty Senate meeting).
 Program proposals approved by the Senate require the President’s approval; new courses and course changes do not require the President’s approval.
 Some program proposals also require review by the Council on Postsecondary Education.